ls1intum/Artemis/docs/admin/setup/distributed.rst

     - You may run into the following error when starting the containers ``No member group is available to assign partition ownership...``.
-This issue should resolve itself after a few seconds.
+This issue should resolve itself after a few minutes.
 Otherwise, you can first start the following containers:
       ``docker compose -f docker/test-server-multi-node-mysql-localci.yml up mysql jhipster-registry activemq-broker artemis-app-node-1``.
       After these containers are up and running, you can start the remaining containers:
       ``docker compose -f docker/test-server-multi-node-mysql-localci.yml up artemis-app-node-2 artemis-app-node-3 nginx``.